majkonautic/claude-code-mcp-guide/README.md

 ## 🙏 Acknowledgments

 - Built for the Claude Code community
-- Thanks to @bartoszmajewski for extensive testing
+- Thanks to @bartoszmajewski for extensive testing and feedback
 - Inspired by the Model Context Protocol specification

 ---